openblockchains/awesome-blockchains/BITCOIN-SCRIPT.md

 _A mini blockchain contract programming language for locking (and unlocking) bitcoins (that is, unspent transaction outputs)_.

+## Intro

+Did you know?
+Every (yes, every) bitcoin transaction (payment) runs a contract script (one half coming from the "output" or "lock" transaction and the other half coming from the "input" or "unlock" transaction).
+The programming language is called simply (bitcoin) script.

 > The script is actually a predicate.
 It's just an equation that evaluates to true or false.
 > Predicate is a long and unfamiliar word so I called it script.
 >
 > – [Satoshi Nakamoto](https://bitcointalk.org/index.php?topic=195.msg1611#msg1611), June 2010